CBD and Zoloft: Interactions and Side Effects

 The CYP2C19 enzymes play a crucial role in processing both Zoloft and cannabinoids, such as CBD, in the liver.
 However, it's important to note that CBD has the potential to inhibit these enzymes.
 This inhibition could interfere with the body's ability to effectively metabolize drugs that rely on the CYP2C19 enzyme, like Zoloft.
 This enzyme interaction can lead to an increase in the levels of Zoloft present in a patient's system and can lead to an increase in adverse side effects, such as diarrhea, dizziness, and fatigue.1 Therefore, it's important to be mindful of the potential risks when taking CBD and other medications simultaneously.

-Based on the current data available, more research is needed to determine the safety and efficacy of using Zoloft and CBD at the same time.
+Based on the current data available, more research is needed to determine the safety and efficacy of using Zoloft and CBD simultaneously.
 Still, so far, the results are promising.
 Individuals should consult their doctor before combining Zoloft and CBD.
 It is typically advised to space the use of CBD and Sertraline to approximately two hours apart.

 Can I Take CBD with Zoloft?